Redesign of the international Timetabling Process (TTR)

 Basic IT analysis

-In order to implement the process, IT systems that take into account the following aspects are required:
+In order to implement the process, IT systems are required that take into account the following aspects:

 - Possibility for harmonising TCRs and timetables internationally has to be provided.

-- Centralised capacity data is necessary for quick response times.
+- Centralised capacity data is necessary for short response times.

 - Interconnection between capacity components (e.g. capacity model, requests)